tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-why-avoiding-multiple-code-blocks.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB5.JPG?mtime=1358775444"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB5.JPG?mtime=1358775444" width="652" height="298" /></a>
 </div>

-After doing this SQL Sentry Plan Explorer will give you all the details about the Execution Plan and you’ll see in the Plan Diagram that SQL Server created an Execution Plan for both the queries altough only the first one was used:
+After doing this SQL Sentry Plan Explorer will give you all the details about the Execution Plan and you'll see in the Plan Diagram that SQL Server created an Execution Plan for both the queries altough only the first one was used:

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB6.JPG?mtime=1358775445"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Axel8s/IFCB6.JPG?mtime=1358775445" width="1347" height="765" /></a>